Purdue-CS193/lab-1-sungy46/index.md

 Some of my most favorite things about CS193:

--The relaxed atmosphere
+- The relaxed atmosphere

--Having some of my friends around
+- Having some of my friends around

--Being able to become familiar with GitHub
+- Being able to become familiar with GitHub

--No exams or midterms!!
+- No exams or midterms!!